Danäe by Correggio

 This work of art was presented to Charles V for the coronation

-There are a lot of jokes about the great Italian artist, and today it is difficult to make out the truth or false in them.
-Some say that the painter never studied, that he simply wanted to paint masterpieces – and began to paint them; others contradict, claiming that Correggio learned to create, and studied very carefully and corrosively from recognized masters.
-Some say that the artist was impoverished, that he was paid for the work of “penny”, while others claim that he came from aristocrats, was very rich and diversified.
+There are a lot of jokes about the great Italian artist, and today it isn’t easy to make out the truth or false in them.
+Some say that the painter never studied, wanted to paint masterpieces – and began to paint them; others contradict, claiming that Correggio learned to create and explored very carefully and corrosively from recognized masters.
+Some say that the artist was impoverished and paid for the work of “penny,” while others claim that he came from aristocrats and was very rich and diversified.

-Many other disputes revolve around the artist, but one fact remains truthful: Correggio is a true genius and a master of chiaroscuro that plunges the viewer first into the center of the plot, and then allows him to take a break on third-party objects and images.
+Many other disputes revolve around the artist, but one fact remains truthful: Correggio is a true genius and a master of chiaroscuro that plunges the viewer into the center of the plot and allows him to take a break on third-party objects and images.